Gamma120/news_aggregator/README.md

 - commands in discord to configure the bot (add new RSS flux, filters...)

 ## Why does this project exist?
 The motivation was to have a single place to gather everything I want to be up-to-date, on a tool that I use daily.
-It was first intended to track news but it can take advantage of any site that provide RSS flux, from new episodes on CrunchyRoll to latest package your favorite python library.
+It was first intended to track news but it can take advantage of any site that provide RSS flux, from new episodes on CrunchyRoll to the latest package of your favorite python library.
 And last, because why not.
 Fun project to familiarise with python, git and everything in-between.